-The side impact sensors are located in the base of the B-pillars.
+The side impact sensor is located in the base of the B-pillar; one sensor in each pillar.
 They are positioned below the safety belt retractors.
 The location and orientation are critical for the correct operation of all the impact sensors.
 Do not use the attachment bolts of the impact sensors to mount any equipment.